Hteasdell44/wall-ball/README.md

-# MyPortfolio
+# Wall Ball
-A repository displaying the projects I have undertaken.
+A classic "Bubble Burst" style game created using HTML, CSS, and JavaScript.